 3. Mindful Breathing Moments

-Simple ways to incorporate mindful breathing:
+Simple ways to add mindful breathing:

 - Take three deep, slow breaths before meals